Skip to main content

 Technical Analysis

 CVE-2025-49564 is a stack-based buffer overflow vulnerability identified in Adobe Illustrator versions 28.7.8, 29.6.1, and earlier.
-This vulnerability arises from improper handling of input data when processing Illustrator files, allowing an attacker to craft a malicious file that, when opened by a user, triggers a buffer overflow on the stack.
-This overflow can overwrite critical memory regions, potentially enabling arbitrary code execution within the context of the current user.
-The vulnerability is classified under CWE-121, indicating a classic stack-based buffer overflow flaw.
-Exploitation requires user interaction, specifically the victim opening a maliciously crafted Illustrator file, which suggests that social engineering or phishing tactics could be used to deliver the payload.
-The CVSS v3.1 base score is 7.8, reflecting a high severity level.
-The vector string (AV:L/AC:L/PR:N/UI:R/S:U/C:H/I:H/A:H) indicates that the attack requires local access (AV:L), low attack complexity (AC:L), no privileges (PR:N), user interaction (UI:R), unchanged scope (S:U), and results in high impact on confidentiality, integrity, and availability.
-No known exploits are currently reported in the wild, and no patches are linked yet, indicating that organizations should prioritize monitoring and mitigation.
-Given Adobe Illustrator's widespread use in creative industries, design firms, marketing agencies, and media companies, this vulnerability poses a significant risk if exploited, potentially leading to system compromise, data theft, or disruption of services.
+The vulnerability arises from improper handling of data within the application, allowing an attacker to overwrite the stack memory.
+This can lead to arbitrary code execution in the context of the current user, potentially compromising system confidentiality, integrity, and availability.
+Exploitation requires a victim to open a specially crafted malicious Illustrator file, making user interaction mandatory.
+The vulnerability is classified under CWE-121, indicating a classic stack-based buffer overflow issue.
+The CVSS v3.1 base score is 7.8, reflecting high severity with attack vector local (AV:L), low attack complexity (AC:L), no privileges required (PR:N), required user interaction (UI:R), unchanged scope (S:U), and high impact on confidentiality, integrity, and availability (C:H/I:H/A:H).
+No patches or known exploits are currently available, but the vulnerability is publicly disclosed and should be addressed promptly.
+The flaw could be leveraged by attackers to execute arbitrary code, potentially leading to full system compromise depending on user privileges.
+Given Adobe Illustrator's widespread use in creative industries, this vulnerability poses a significant risk to organizations relying on this software for design and production workflows.

 Potential Impact